6 Tips To Ensure Content Marketing & Website Design Create Conversions

 - Easywordcount is a helpful tool that will keep your content concise and clear.

 - Finally, Academized will allow you to simply add in references for accuracy and with a HuffPost recommendation.

 Subscriptions & Content Engagement

-You’ve held your users’ interest – now it’s time to convert their desire into a viable business customer.
+You’ve held your users’ interest – it’s time to convert their desire into viable business customers.

-Sharing is another important tool to consider.
+Sharing is another essential tool to consider.
 Sharing marketing content through social media is the medium by which most people will access your website.
 Facebook alone has reported that users spend up to 50 minutes a day liking new content & material.
-This is an important way to ensure traffic continues to flow through your website.
-It needs to be clean, ergonomic, and be placed at the end of the blog or in its title to gently encourage users to share it.
+This is a critical way to ensure traffic continues to flow through your website.
+It needs to be clean, ergonomic, and placed at the end of the blog or in its title to encourage users to share it gently.